MAChitgarha/JsonFile/README.md

 This repository is no longer maintained, and is deprecated, due to the deprecation of the upstream [Json](https://github.com/machitgarha/jsonfile) package (see the README.md of the repository for more details).
 Its use is highly discouraged.

+Feel free to open an issue, if you think the library should be maintained.

 You can use [Webmozart Json](https://github.com/webmozart/json) instead.

 ## Documentation